taldr27/blog/README.md

 </details>

 ### Key Features <a name="key-features"></a>
+- **Use of the previous created methods to count the likes and users for each post**
 - **Database where you can add information about users, likes and posts**
+- **Implemented design from the sneak peek wireframe**
 - **Add likes to each post**
 - **Add comments to each post**
 - **Add new users to the database**